espocrm/documentation/docs/administration/bpm-compensation.md

 An activity is **compensable** if one of the two following conditions is met:

-* Activity has a Boundary Compensation Event attached.
+* Activity has a Boundary Compensation Event attached that is associated with a compensation activity.
 * Activity is a sub-process that contains a Compensation Event Sub-Process.

 Boundary compensation: